TomRob08/C2-Coding-Minds/01 Vectors/Vector-Sizes.md

 ### Exercises
 __1.__ Resize this vector to have 6 elements: {'s', 'y', 's', 't', 'e', 'm', 'a', 't', 'i', 'c'}

-__2.__ Create 2 vectors with 10 elements each containing random numbers between 1 and 50 for the values.
+__2.__ Create 2 vectors with 10 elements each containing random numbers between 1 and 20 for the values.
 Print out all the numbers they have in common.

+__3.__ Build upon the previous exercise to only print the same matching values once.